Simpson Megashot 3300 PSI Pressure Washer Finds the Sweet Spot for Homeowners

 Simpson Megashot 3300 PSI Pressure Washer

 Simpson turns to the ever-popular Honda GC190 engine to power the MS60921.
-In addition to pressure washers, it’s one of the most reliable power plants on lawn mowers, including the Husqvarna model I use on my lawn.
+In addition to pressure washers, it’s one of the most reliable power plants on lawn mowers, including the Husqvarna self-propelled lawn mower I use on my lawn.

 For a pressure washer targeting homeowners, I love the call to use this engine.
 Expect multiple seasons of reliable starting with minimal maintenance and years of trouble-free service with basic maintenance.